BBQ Pulled Pork Sliders

 Here’s everything you’ll need to make our BBQ pulled pork sliders recipe:

-We definitely recommend making fresh caramelized onions for these sliders – that way, all the butter and oil and flavors you’re left with in the pan after caramelizing the onions get infused into the pulled pork when you heat it up.
-To prepare them fresh, you’ll need a yellow onion, some vegetable oil and butter, plus salt and sugar.
-It’s pretty easy but it does take some time, so prepare accordingly!
-Alternatively, you can make the caramelized onions ahead of time and simply reheat them for this recipe.
+• Caramelized onions – Make some fresh caramelized onions for these sliders – that way, all the butter and oil and flavors left in the pan after caramelizing the onions get infused into the pulled pork when you heat it up.

 Barbecue pulled pork sliders.

 What goes well with BBQ pulled pork sliders on game day?
-The answer is simple: any savory snack you’re already planning on serving for the big game!
+The answer is simple: all the savory snacks you’re already planning on serving for the big game!

 You can also serve them as part of a slider spread, offering a variety of sliders for your game day guests to choose from!
-Try our Italian meatball sliders, buffalo chicken sliders, and vegetarian black bean southwest sliders – or check out our other slider recipes here for more ideas.
+Try our Italian meatball sliders, buffalo chicken sliders, and vegetarian black bean southwest sliders.

 Why You’ll Love This Recipe